FerrenF/DinoStore-WebApp/readme.md

 Client Structure:

-For the client, all routes except direct file links and resource directories redirect to index.html in the public folder.
-This html file is responsible for loading the client initialization script, /client/dinoStore.js.

 The initialization file, dinoStore.js, initializes our router and hooks window events so we can navigate seamlessly with natural links.
 The router file, routes.js, looks at the URL in the current window and determines which controller to pass to.
 Controllers are located in /client/controller.